dotmake-build/command-line/docs/README.md

 	- For arguments:
 	"RootCliCommandArgument", "RootCommandArgument", "SubCliCommandArgument", "SubCommandArgument", "CliCommandArgument", "CommandArgument", "CliArgument", "Argument"

-- Then the names are converted to **kebab-case**, this can be changed by setting `NameCasingConvention`  property of the `DotMakeCliCommand` attribute to one of the following values:
+- Then the names are converted to **kebab-case**, this can be changed by setting `NameCasingConvention`  property of the `CliCommand` attribute to one of the following values:
-  - `DotMakeCliCasingConvention.None`
+  - `CliNameCasingConvention.None`
-  - `DotMakeCliCasingConvention.LowerCase`
+  - `CliNameCasingConvention.LowerCase`
-  - `DotMakeCliCasingConvention.UpperCase`
+  - `CliNameCasingConvention.UpperCase`
-  - `DotMakeCliCasingConvention.TitleCase`
+  - `CliNameCasingConvention.TitleCase`
-  - `DotMakeCliCasingConvention.PascalCase`
+  - `CliNameCasingConvention.PascalCase`
-  - `DotMakeCliCasingConvention.CamelCase`
+  - `CliNameCasingConvention.CamelCase`
-  - `DotMakeCliCasingConvention.KebabCase`
+  - `CliNameCasingConvention.KebabCase`
-  - `DotMakeCliCasingConvention.SnakeCase`
+  - `CliNameCasingConvention.SnakeCase`

-- For options, double hyphen/dash prefix is added to the name (e.g. `--option`), this can be changed by setting `NamePrefixConvention`  (default: DoubleHyphen) property of the `DotMakeCliCommand` attribute to one of the following values:
+- For options, double hyphen/dash prefix is added to the name (e.g. `--option`), this can be changed by setting `NamePrefixConvention`  (default: DoubleHyphen) property of the `CliCommand` attribute to one of the following values:
-  - `DotMakeCliPrefixConvention.SingleHyphen`
+  - `CliNamePrefixConvention.SingleHyphen`
-  - `DotMakeCliPrefixConvention.DoubleHyphen`
+  - `CliNamePrefixConvention.DoubleHyphen`
-  - `DotMakeCliPrefixConvention.ForwardSlash`
+  - `CliNamePrefixConvention.ForwardSlash`

 - For options, short-form alias with first letter (e.g. `-o`) is automatically added.
-This can be changed by setting `ShortFormAutoGenerate` (default: true) and `ShortFormPrefixConvention` (default: SingleHyphen) properties of the `DotMakeCliCommand` attribute.
+This can be changed by setting `ShortFormAutoGenerate` (default: true) and `ShortFormPrefixConvention` (default: SingleHyphen) properties of the `CliCommand` attribute.

 ---
 For example, change the name casing and prefix convention: